Sorry, you need to enable JavaScript to visit this website.

 Choose Your Specialty

-The third phase helps students integrate what they’ve learned about themselves and specialties to make a realistic specialty decision that meets their educational and career goals.
-CiM provides advice and reflections to help students determine their best fit.
+The third phase helps you integrate what they’ve learned about yourself and specialties to make a realistic specialty decision that meets your educational and career goals.
+CiM provides advice and reflections to help you determine your best fit.

 Prepare for Residency

-This phase helps students transition to residency by providing students the information they need to apply to and secure residency training.
+This phase helps you transition to residency by providing the information you need to apply to and secure residency training.

-CiM provides information on scheduling rotations, applying to residency programs, writing CVs and personal statements, securing letters of recommendation, interviewing, and other relevant topics.
-Our Residency Preference Exercise (RPE) allows students to identify criteria important to them in their residency training, search for programs, and rate programs based on their personal criteria.
+CiM provides information addressing scheduling rotations, applying to residency programs, writing your CV and personal statement(s), securing letters of recommendation, interviewing, and other relevant topics.
+The Residency Preference Exercise (RPE) guides you to identify criteria important to you in your residency training, search for programs, and rate programs based on your personal criteria.

 Sources